IvainGuittard/deepshap-nsnet2/README.md

 Welcome to the **XAI-Internship** repository.
 This project **explores explainable artificial intelligence** (XAI) in the context of **speech enhancement**, applying interpretability techniques to deep models like DCCRN to better understand how they process and denoise audio signals.

-## Repository Structure

-### `enhancement/`
-This directory includes:
-- **DCCRN Model Implementation**: Core architecture for speech enhancement tasks.
-- **Training and Evaluation Scripts**: Tools to train and assess the model's performance.
-- **Data Handling Utilities**: Functions to load, preprocess, and manage audio datasets.

-### `papers/`
-This directory contains:
-- **Reference Papers**: A collection of research articles that inspire the techniques used in this project, including XAI methods and speech enhancement strategies.

 ## Project Goal

 - Explore and compare explainability (XAI) and sensitivity analysis methods for a deep speech enhancement model (DCCRN).